chiser/screen-analysis-for-yellow-Tmaze-and-Joystick/README.md

   - unblind: by default TRUE in case if you want to see the real names from the blinded experiment.

-The output of this script consist of several tables/graphs but only one graph will be saved in eps format in the current directory (barplot from Figure 3 in paper) with its data in a text file.
+The output of this script consist of several tables/graphs but only one graph will be saved in eps format in the current directory (barplot from Figure 3 in paper) with its data in a text file (joystick_screen_results.txt).
 All the plots are:

   - Line plot with individual fly PIs over the ten segments stratified by each group